 1/4 tsp salt

-Add butter, peanut butter, both sugars and vanilla.
-Mix.
+To the bowl, add butter, peanut butter, both sugars, egg and vanilla.
+Stir to combine.

-In a separate bowl, whisk together flour, baking soda, baking powder, cinnamon and salt.
+In a separate bowl, whisk together flour, baking powder, baking soda, cinnamon and salt.